School Wide Curriculum & Instruction at Forest Hills Global Elementary School

 Mathmatics Curriculum and Instruction

-Our approach to teaching mathematics is supported in our use of Engage NY/Eureka (grades K-5) and Zearn Math (grades 2-5).
-In both curriculums, students engage in whole group building of number sense fluency and problem solving.
-With implementation of Zearn Math, half the class learns independently with digital lessons while other half learns with their teacher in a small group.
+Our approach to teaching mathematics is supported in our use of Engage NY/Eureka (grades K-5).
 The teacher provides instruction beginning with concrete materials, moves to the pictorial, and then abstract approach to solving problems.
-Students rotate between teacher and independent digital lessons.
+There is an online component to remediate and enrich student learning with a standards driven approach.
 The purpose of the curriculum is student mastery of the NC Mathematics Standards.

 Science and Social Studies Curriculum and Instruction

 Teachers provide inquiry based instruction that allows students to share and research questions that will lead to investigations.
 Science kits that include materials for scientific investigations are provided by the county.
 As a global school, teachers share current events and global issues/Sustainable Development Goals (SDGs) that connect to the standards being taught.
 We believe in using our instructional time to develop global citizens that will impact our world in a positive way.